lifeisgorgeous/mysite/content/post/bashcript01.md

 **For the windows user:**

-- Set a local linux virtual machine.
+- Set a local Linux virtual machine.
-- Set PuTTy to connect to a linux machine.
+- Set PuTTy to connect to a Linux machine.
-- A ports of Bash for windows also exists.
+- A port of Bash for windows also exists.
-- Look into bacth scripts to script for windwos.
+- Look into batch scripts to script for windows.

-In this blog we will use nano editor on Ubuntu 20.04 terminal.
+In this blog, we will use a nano editor on Ubuntu 20.04 terminal.

- To check *bash* version type from terminal:
+ To check *bash* version type from the terminal:

 ```t
 echo $BASH_VERSION